 Automated network configuration management tools can substantially reduce the number of outages caused by configuration errors.
 This is because these problems often stem from human error in implementation or documentation.
 Configuration management tools identify changes, audit configurations, and simplify tasks all while automatically documenting any changes made with the tool.

-In the case where an administrator applies a change only to realize later that it resulted in a misconfiguration, configuration management tools can roll back changes to previous configurations saving time and resolving issues.
+In the case where an administrator applies a change only to realise later that it resulted in a misconfiguration, configuration management tools can roll back changes to previous configurations saving time and resolving issues.

 Are you ready to make the most out of your network configuration management?

-LogicVedin provides cloud-based network monitoring that offers you all the tools you need to manage today’s IT challenges.
+LogicVein provides cloud-based network monitoring that offers you all the tools you need to manage today’s IT challenges.
 We understand the importance of network configuration and make it possible to scale your network management easily and efficiently.
 Start your free trial today and enjoy automated network discovery, documentation, monitoring, and config backups.